wanelo/compositor/README.md

 Inside the list definition above, @products is a collection of Products, ActiveRecord objects, and the block maps each to a Compositor using product() method, registered by ProductCompositor.

+## Performance

+Note of caution: despite the fact that typical DSL generation can take mere 50-100 microseconds, defining complex responses with DSL does carry a performance penantly of about 50% (we measured it!).
+Which generally means that generating multiple Composite objects in a loop using the DSL is probably not recommended, but doing it once per web/API request is completely reasonable.

 ## Contributing